HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 __Security labeling does not equate to unfettered patient control over all the information__

 Security labeling does not enable patients to have complete and unfettered control over sharing their healthcare information.
 Identifying and marking different type of healthcare information does not automatically grant the patient control over sharing them.
 What the patient, and other policy makers, get to control, and the extent to which such control is permitted, is a matter of policy determined by applicable laws and regulations.
 So, the patient’s ability to hide information from certain clinicians is strictly controlled by existing laws and regulations and is not determined by the security labeling technology.
+Ultimately, any clinician with legitimate treatment relationship with the patient has elevated privileges including the ability to invoke a break-glass access when justified by patient safety concerns.

 __Lack of control over sharing can also jeopardize patient safety__